aihelena/aihelena.github.io/index.md

 I like hands-on work, designing things, and solving puzzles.
 I have an affinity for neon LEDs, cats, and tea.
-I spend a lot of time making food and drinks.
+I spend a lot of time making food, drinks, and cosplay.